Note: This page was updated in January 2021 and to include the latest information on FHA appraisal guidelines and requirements for 2021.

 If you use an FHA loan to buy a house, the property will have to be appraised and inspected by a HUD-approved home appraiser.
 This individual will determine the current market value of the property, and will also inspect it to ensure it meets HUD's minimum property standards.
-Here is an overview of FHA appraisal guidelines in 2017, based on current policy handbooks.
+Here is an overview of FHA appraisal requirements and guidelines in 2021, based on current policy handbooks.

 What Is an Appraisal?